 Course Length: 5 days

 In the aerospace world, composite repairs are most often performed in accordance with approved repair instructions.
-When the damage size falls outside the scope of these instructions, then the repair has to be individually analyzed and engineered for the specific structure.
-Just as important, the repair design has to be carefully substantiated to the appropriate authorities for final approval to proceed with the physical repair.
+When the damage size falls outside the scope of these instructions, the repair must be individually analyzed and substantiated to show that it is airworthy.
+Equally important, the materials and processes for the repair design must be thoroughly substantiated to correspond with analysis methods and material data.

-Students will learn how to determine the type of repair required, analyze load transfer across the repair joints, determine the type of repair joints required (i.e.: taper-scarfed, stepped, bonded doublers, bolted doublers, etc.) and prepare the specific repair instructions.
+Students will learn how to determine the type of repair required, analyze load transfer across the repair joints, determine the type of repair joints required (i.e.: taper-scarfed, stepped-scarf, up-side-down wedding cake, right-side-up wedding cake, cocured external doublers, and precured bonded doublers, etc.), and prepare the specific repair instructions.

-A significant portion of the course will be devoted to repair documentation and validation techniques, and the types of information needed to substantiate the repair to regulatory authorities.
-While the emphasis in this area will be on substantiation to meet FAA requirements, the same types of data and support documentation would be needed for military applications, spacecraft applications or for repairs done under the supervision of other regulatory agencies.
+An important portion of the course is devoted to repair documentation and validation techniques, and the types of information needed to substantiate the repair to regulatory authorities.
+While the emphasis in this area will be on substantiation to meet civilian aerospace requirements, the same types of data and support documentation would be needed for military applications, spacecraft applications, or for repairs done for the requirements of other regulatory agencies.

 Key Lecture Topics: